Travel & Holidays

 East Lothian's golf coast runs from Musselburgh east to Dunbar, a 40-mile stretch of coastline with more quality links golf than most countries can claim in total.
 Within that strip: Muirfield, North Berwick's West Links, five Gullane courses, Craigielaw, Longniddry, Luffness, Kilspindie, Whitekirk, Winterfield, and Dunbar.

 Some of these are private and formal.
 Some are genuinely accessible on a budget.
 Most visitors make the mistake of treating East Lothian as exclusively the preserve of Muirfield and North Berwick, missing a cluster of courses that charge a quarter of the price and play very well.
+You can see all sixteen mapped, with current green fees and where to stay, in our East Lothian region hub.

 The headline courses